 Using Rubbing Alcohol

 The volatility of rubbing alcohol allows it to bind and dissipate molecules into the air.
-Put some amount of rubbing alcohol in a pulverizer and sprinkle it carefully over the stained area on the bed.
-Not only does rubbing alcohol helps remove the vomit odor, but it also eliminates any germs on the bed.
+Add a few drops of rubbing alcohol, or a filled bottle top, in a pulverizer and sprinkle it carefully over the stained area on the bed.
+Not only does rubbing alcohol help remove the vomit odor, but it also kills germs on the bed.

-Hydrogen Peroxide and dish soap offer a perfect recipe for removing vomit stains and smell.
+Hydrogen Peroxide and dish soap offer a perfect recipe for removing vomit stains and smell on a bed.
 The role of hydrogen peroxide is to clean and disinfect the stained area while the dish soap breaks down the vomit.

 Mix an equal ratio of the dishwashing soap and hydrogen peroxide, then transfer the liquid solution to a spray bottle.
 Spray the solution onto the stained area and leave it for some time before scrubbing it.
 You can use a brush to scrub it off.
 Finish up by vacuuming any remaining debris or liquid.

 After eliminating the vomit stains from the mattress surface, let it dry—preferably overnight.
 After about 8 hours, the mattress should be dry and ready for use.
 You can also use a freestanding or overhead fan to speed up the drying process.
 Additionally, you can open the windows near the bed.

 After thoroughly cleaning the mattress and drying it up, probably, some germs may still be on the mattress, or a slight smell depending on the method you chose to clean and dry it.
 Using rubbing alcohol, spray the affected region on the mattress surface to kill any remaining germs.
 Alternatively, you can use an unscented hand sanitizer or any strong disinfectant you have in the house to substitute the rubbing alcohol.
 After which, you should let the mattress dry again.